For SellersSeller Guide

 = Equity Value / Proceeds to Seller: $17,300,000

-The working capital adjustment is particularly important and often misunderstood.
-Most purchase agreements include a "working capital peg" — a target level of working capital that should be in the business at close.
-If actual working capital at close is below the peg, the purchase price is reduced dollar-for-dollar.
+The working capital adjustment is a frequently misunderstood component.
+Most purchase agreements include a "working capital peg"—a target level of working capital that must be maintained in the business at closing.
+If the actual working capital at close falls below this peg, the purchase price is reduced dollar-for-dollar.
+This mechanism is a common area where unsophisticated sellers inadvertently concede value.
+Engaging experienced legal and financial advisors to scrutinize working capital provisions before signing a Letter of Intent (LOI) is non-negotiable.

 1. Self-Assessment Using This Framework

-Best for: Getting a market-validated range before committing to a full sale process.
+Best for: Gaining a precise, buyer-centric valuation before engaging in a formal sale process.

 3. Quality of Earnings (QoE) Analysis